bl9kes/csc375-a3/Future Directions: AI-Driven Cognitive Tools for Enhancing Attention Span.md

 Both approaches to cognitive augmentation emphasize the importance of personalized, adaptive systems in extending attention.
 This indicates that information delivery and intake is not a one-size-fits-all all and the ability to personalize it supports focus and optimized learning.

-Future directions in this field point toward hybrid systems that combine neurophysiological insight with contextual awareness—helping individuals stay engaged, informed, and mentally balanced.
+Future directions in this field point toward hybrid systems that combine neurophysiological insight with contextual awareness-helping individuals stay engaged, informed, and mentally balanced.

 ---